 - 1 whole egg well beaten

 - ¼ cup butter room temperature soft

 - ¾ cup brown sugar

-- 1 cup flour
+- 1 cup all purpose flour

 - ¾ cup chopped pecans

-- ¼ melted butter
+- ¼ cup melted butter

 - Boil the pieces for 15 minutes until fork tender.

-- Butter a medium-size shallow baking dish and spread the mix into the bottom evenly.
+- Butter a shallow prepared baking dish and pour mixture and spread the surface of the sweet potato mixture into the bottom evenly.

 - Melt ¼ cup butter in a small bowl.
 Next, add ¾ cup brown sugar, 1 cup flour, and ¾ chopped pecans, and mix well to combine.